15 Months to Publication

 We planned to meet in August 2019 to film the music video, but I had had an idea for another Anastasia video that I could film and release before then with the help of my friends in Chicago.
 The inspiration for this came from an animatic by Babbles Babbles of "The Press Conference" from the musical.
 We shot for two hours, and I released the project a couple of weeks later.
 Even though this was a relatively small project, everyone involved had a lot of fun and enjoyed the final video.

-Manon and I wanted to record the song before we met in August so that once rolling we could play it back and she could sing along.
-However, due to a combination of timezone issues (I was in the United States while she was in Belgium), a huge amount of school work, and the difficulty of getting a proper studio sound on short notice made it unattainable for us to record before filming.
+Manon and I wanted to record the song before we met in August so that once rolling, we could play it back, and she could sing along.
+However, due to a combination of timezone issues (I was in the United States while she was in Belgium), a vast amount of school work, and the difficulty of getting a proper studio sound on short notice made it unattainable for us to record before filming.

-This meant that while recording, I played an instrumental version of the song on my phone over which Manon lip-synced and we would replace it with the recorded version later.
-This happened to be a great mistake and I would greatly advise anyone thinking of doing something similar not to: this lead to many synchronization issues down the line which were a pain to deal with.
+This meant that while recording, I played an instrumental version of the song on my phone over which Manon lip-synced, and we would replace it with the recorded version later.
+This happened to be a great mistake.
+I would advise anyone thinking of doing something similar not to: this leads to many synchronization issues down the line, which were difficult to deal with.

-As soon as we wrapped filming, I started the post-production process which lasted from August 2019 to June 2020.
-Although editing was quite quick, visual effects took a lot of time to complete.
-They mostly consisted of repeatedly separating Manon from the background in nearly every shot to place floating screens in the scene which wouldn't overlap on top of her.
-We managed to record the song in May 2020, almost a year after the first planned recording but like before, schoolwork and time zones had delayed us in getting this huge part of the process done.
+As soon as we wrapped filming, I started the post-production process, which lasted from August 2019 to June 2020.
+Although editing was relatively quick, visual effects took a lot of time to complete.
+They mostly consisted of repeatedly separating Manon from the background and placing floating screens around her.
+We managed to record the song in May 2020, almost a year after the first planned recording but like before, schoolwork and time zones had delayed us in getting this massive part of the process done.

-Now, in July 2020, the video is finally done along with a 7-minute mini-documentary in which I summarized this entire process and included some bloopers as well as visual effect breakdowns.
+In July 2020, the video is finally done along with a 7-minute mini-documentary in which I summarized this entire process and included some bloopers and visual effect breakdowns.
 Reflecting on the past 15 months, I have learned countless lessons about filmmaking, organization, and scheduling.
-Although I still see many mistakes in the final video I would wish to fix, I am proud of the work we have accomplished through lots of blood, sweat, and tears.
+Although I still see many mistakes in the final video I would wish to fix, I am proud of the work we have accomplished through blood, sweat, and tears.

 You can watch the videos on this page or my YouTube channel.

-Furthermore, you can get notified whenever I upload a new video by signing up to my email list.
+You can also get notified whenever I upload a new video by signing up for my email list.